 It is incredibly rare among Japanese companies for an outside director to serve as the chairman of the Board of Directors.
 Even though I hold this position, I do not feel I have any special role or mission.
 Rather, I feel that my role is the same as that of other outside directors and that it is important for me, in my capacity as an outside director, to support the execution of management.
 If there is any special role for me as the chairman, it is probably to ensure that the proceedings of the Board of Directors advance smoothly and to decide the timing for votes on measures after determining that discussion has been sufficient and that all members have participated.
-If I judge that discussion has been insufficient, I must choose whether to reexamine the proposal without voting or make decisions after established the Medical Affairs Division as an independent organization for housing our cross-organizational medical affairs functions.
-Measures such as these are examined and approved by the Board of Directors, and I believe they serve as prime examples of the functionality of our corporate governance system.
+If I judge that discussion has been insufficient, I must choose whether to reexamine the proposal without voting or make decisions after receiving additional opinions.
+I believe my obligation to the Board of Directors is to provide this type of leadership.